Ambala–Chandigarh Expressway

 Ambala Chandigarh Expressway is four-lane 35 km long, high-traffic density corridor of Ambala-Chandigarh section (km 5.735 to km 39.960 on NH-152 and 0 km to 0.871 km on NH 5) on BOT basis, was completed in 30 months at a cost of ₹2.98 billion The expressway has been operational since December 2009 and was constructed by the GMR Group with assistance from the World Bank.

-38 km south of Ambala at existing NH152 (Ambala-Pehowa-Narwana-Fatehabad-Sirsa), it connects with under-construction controlled access tolled Ambala–Narnaul Expressway (Trans-Haryana Expressway).
+38 km south of Ambala at existing NH152 (Ambala-Pehowa-Narwana-Fatehabad-Sirsa), it connects with the controlled access tolled Ambala–Narnaul Expressway (Trans-Haryana Expressway).